 |Vocal muscle||Tension of the vocal folds|

-The intrinsic laryngeal muscles’ motor innervation is performed by the inferior laryngeal nerve (out of the recurrent laryngeal nerve of the vagal nerve).
-It also ensures the sensory innervation of the laryngeal mucosa below the vocal folds.
-If the vagal nerve is injured in the brainstem or in its peripheral course, specific failures of the laryngeal muscles occur.
-There is a possible risk of injury during thyroid surgery or by local tumors.
+The inferior laryngeal nerve (out of the recurrent laryngeal nerve of the vagal nerve) is associated with motor innervation of the intrinsic laryngeal muscles.
+It also ensures sensory innervation of the laryngeal mucosa below the vocal folds.
+Injury to the vagal nerve in the brainstem or along with its peripheral course results in failure of the laryngeal muscles.
+Thyroid surgery or local tumors increase the risk of injury.

 Histology of the Larynx

-Since the larynx represents the transition of the pharynx (stratified non-keratinizing squamous epithelium) to the trachea (ciliated respiratory epithelium), there are differences in its histological tissue composition.
-The interior of the larynx is divided by two pairs of folds: false/vestibular cords (plicae vestibulares) and the already mentioned true/vocal cords (plicae vocales).
+Since the larynx represents transition of the pharynx (stratified non-keratinizing squamous epithelium) to the trachea (ciliated respiratory epithelium), it shows differences in histological tissue composition.
+The interior of the larynx is divided by two pairs of folds: false/vestibular cords (plicae vestibulares) and the aforementioned true/vocal cords (plicae vocales).

-Histological cross-sections mostly show the transition of the two areas, i.e., a part of the vestibular folds (cranial; stratified non-keratinizing squamous epithelium; sero-mucous glands) and the vocal folds (distal; both stratified non-keratinizing squamous epithelium and ciliated respiratory epithelium; no glands!).
-The individual vocal fold (plica vocalis) is made up of the vocal ligament (ligamentum vocale) and the vocal muscle (innermost part of the thyroarytenoid muscle).
+Histological cross-sections mostly show the transition of the two areas, i.e. a part of the vestibular folds (cranial; stratified non-keratinizing squamous epithelium; sero-mucous glands) and the vocal folds (distal; both stratified non-keratinizing squamous epithelium and ciliated respiratory epithelium; no glands!).
+The individual vocal fold consists of the vocal ligament and the vocal muscle (innermost part of the thyroarytenoid muscle).
 Between the vocal ligament and the epithelium, there is a loose connective tissue layer, Reinke’s space.

-Reinke’s edema occurs when there is too much fluid in this space.
-The result is a swelling that impairs phonation and makes the patient’s voice hoarse.
+Reinke’s edema is induced by excessive fluid in this space resulting in swelling that impairs phonation and causes hoarseness.
 Such edema can also be triggered by chronic irritation due to cigarette smoke, which results in the typical smoker’s voice.

 Structure of the Trachea and Bronchial Tree

-The trachea is a roughly 10–12 cm long, air conducting flexible tube.
+The trachea is approx.10–12 cm long and is an air-conducting flexible tube.
 It begins directly below the larynx and runs within the thoracic cage in the middle mediastinum, dorsally to the vessels close to the heart.
-At the level of the third or fourth thoracic vertebra, the trachea bifurcates into the left and right main bronchus.
-With respect to its pathway, the trachea is divided into two parts: pars cervicalis and pars thoracica.
-Relations concerning the location of the trachea in the thorax are important and a common topic in exams:
+At the level of the third or fourth thoracic vertebra, the trachea bifurcates into the left and right main bronchi.
+The trachea is divided into two parts: pars cervicalis and pars thoracica.

 |Ventral||Aortic arch (front!), brachiocephalic trunk (right!) left common carotid (left!)|

-Since the bronchi bifurcate further and further in order to sufficiently spread the respiratory air completely into the left and right pulmonary lobes, it is also referred to as the bronchial tree or bronchial system.
-At the first bifurcation (bifurcation tracheae at the level of Thoracic Vertebrae Th3/Th4), the trachea splits into the left and right main bronchus.
+Since the bronchi bifurcate repeatedly in order to distribute the respiratory air completely into the left and right pulmonary lobes, it is also referred to as the bronchial tree or bronchial system.
+At the first bifurcation (at the level of thoracic vertebrae Th3/Th4), the trachea splits into the left and right main bronchi.
 The right main bronchus runs steeper than the left one.
-This fact about the bronchial system also has real-life applications: aspirated foreign objects are frequently found in the right main bronchus.
-Due to the position of the heart and the resulting slightly asymmetric position of the heart, the left main bronchus is slightly longer than the right one.
+The branching of the bronchial system has real-life implications: aspirated foreign objects are frequently found in the right main bronchus.
+Due to the position of the heart and the slightly asymmetric position of the heart, the left main bronchus is slightly longer than the right one.

 The main bronchi bifurcate up to 23 times after entering the lungs.
-First, they split into lobar bronchi (two on the left, three on the right), and then later split into segmental bronchi.
-The smallest units are the bronchioles (bronchioles, terminal bronchioles, respiratory bronchioles), which direct air entry into the alveoli, the place in the lungs where gas exchange takes place.
+First, they split into lobar bronchi (two on the left, and three on the right), and later split into segmental bronchi.
+The smallest units are the bronchioles (bronchioles, terminal bronchioles, respiratory bronchioles), which direct the air into the alveoli, the seat of gas exchange in the lungs.

 Histology of the Trachea and Bronchi

-The trachea consists of a support frame of 16–20 semicircular cartilage rings (hyaline cartilage), which are reinforced by collagenous connective tissue.
+The trachea consists of a scaffold of 16–20 semicircular cartilage rings (hyaline cartilage), which are reinforced by collagenous connective tissue.
 The posterior wall of the trachea is free of cartilage.
-In this area, the paries membranacea forms a plate out of the smooth muscles (tracheal muscle) and connective tissue, the border to the dorsally running esophagus.
+In this area, the pars membranacea forms a plate out of the smooth muscles (tracheal muscle) and connective tissue, the border to the dorsally running esophagus.
 This supporting apparatus is histologically referred to as the fibromusculocartilaginous layer (tunica fibro-musculo-cartilaginea).
 A tunica adventitia composed of loose connective tissue surrounds the trachea.

-The mucosa (tunica mucosa) of the trachea and bronchi is covered by ciliated respiratory epithelium.
-The lamina propria contains seromucous glands, the tracheal glands (glandulae tracheales).
+The mucosa (tunica mucosa) of the trachea and bronchi is covered by the ciliated respiratory epithelium.
+The lamina propria contains seromucous glands, the tracheal glands.
 Interspersed, slime-producing goblet cells without kinocilia can be found within the epithelium.

-The bronchial wall also consists of three layers: mucosa with pseudostratified ciliated respiratory epithelium, glands (glandulae bronchiales) and goblet cells, a muscular layer, a support frame of hyaline cartilage and peribronchial connective tissue.
+The bronchial wall also consists of three layers: mucosa with pseudostratified ciliated respiratory epithelium, bronchial glands and goblet cells, a muscular layer, a support frame of hyaline cartilage and peribronchial connective tissue.
 All branches of the bronchial tree that contain cartilage tissue and seromucous glands are bronchi.
-Bronchioles neither have cartilage nor glands!
+Bronchioles have neither cartilage nor glands!

-Smoking tobacco can decrease the production of secretion from the tracheal and the bronchial glands, which impairs the elimination of slime via the movement of the kinocilia of the ciliated epithelium and, hence, the self-cleaning function of the airways.
+Smoking tobacco decreases the secretions from the tracheal and bronchial glands, which impairs the elimination of slime via movement of the kinocilia in the ciliated epithelium.
+Hence, airways are engaged in self-cleaning function.

 Anatomy of the Larynx and Trachea in Clinical Presentations

 The laryngeal mask, a ventilation mask, is used in anesthesia.
-It lies on the epiglottis and safely encloses the airways.
-The person is ventilated using an attached tube.
-Compared to other procedures, this method has an advantage in that no ventilation tubes have to be pushed through the glottis into the trachea (risk of hoarseness and injury) and the airways are even better sealed than with a facial mask.
+It is positioned on the epiglottis and safely encloses the airways.
+The patient is ventilated using an attached tube.
+Compared with other procedures, no ventilation tubes are inserted through the glottis into the trachea (thereby, decreasing the risk of hoarseness and injury).
+Thus, the laryngeal mask seals the airways better than with a facial mask.

 Cricothyrotomy is the surgical opening of the airways via an incision of the cricothyroid membrane.
-It is a lifesaving medical emergency procedure frequently used when endotracheal intubation is not possible or attempts failed and there is impending loss of the airway.
+It is a lifesaving medical emergency procedure frequently used when endotracheal intubation is impossible or contraindicated, and there is an impending loss of the airway.

-In a cricothyrotomy, the membrane between the cricoid and thyroid cartilage of the larynx, which can easily be palpated at the throat, is opened via an incision or puncture.
-Then, an endotracheal tube is inserted in order to ensure oxygen supply to the patient.
-Learning this procedure might only benefit you for exam purposes, but later on, it will only be useful if you aspire to become an emergency doctor.
+During cricothyrotomy, the membrane between the cricoid and thyroid cartilages in the larynx, which can be easily palpated at the throat, is opened via an incision or puncture.
+The endotracheal tube is inserted in order to ensure oxygen supply to the patient.

 Tracheotomy and tracheostoma

-In intensive care, the tracheotomy method is applied, i.e., the operational insertion of access to the trachea for patients who depend on longterm ventilation.
-With a tracheostoma (the tracheal cannula which creates a connection of the trachea to the outside), patients can breathe spontaneously by themselves.
-If the need arises, however, a ventilation device can be connected.
+In intensive care, tracheotomy is defined as the operational insertion of access to the trachea for patients who depend on long-term ventilation.
+With a tracheostoma (the tracheal cannula used to create a connection of the trachea to the outside), patients can breathe spontaneously and independently.
+If needed, however, a ventilation device can be connected.

-Besides long-term ventilation, other applications of tracheotomy include injury to the larynx, the lack of swallowing reflexes, laryngeal or tracheal lesions due to long-term ventilation, certain jaw or ENT surgeries, or diseases or tumors of the upper airways which could make intubation unfeasible or dangerous.
+In addition to long-term ventilation, tracheotomy is indicated in injury to the larynx, the lack of swallowing reflexes, laryngeal or tracheal lesions due to long-term ventilation, certain jaw or ENT surgeries, or diseases or tumors of the upper airways, which are contraindicated for intubation.